 Some of you are planning to learn a new language but are not able to decide what language to learn, because there are so many options around.
 Well, this blog is for you.
 After reading this blog you will have plenty of reasons why you need to study the specific language, moreover, you will also find the language that fits your preference and start your study with us.
 LanguageBird has a wide variety of foreign language to study and offer 1-on-1 live instruction from native speakers of that language.

-So, what are you waiting for, here are the top list of languages to study this 2019!
+So, what are you waiting for, here are the top list of languages to study!

 The far and widespread of the Spanish language across Europe and the Americas has made it our No. 1 language to learn in the year 2019.
 With over 470 million native speakers and a growing number of non-native speakers, it is the most commonly spoken language in the world, second only to Mandarin Chinese.